 Mally’s music tells the stories of emotional, human and life changing journeys.
-It is rooted in the earth of the blues fused with jazz elements.
 She has a strong voice with authentic emotion, which soars above the chord changes with a smooth and heartfelt delivery.
 A sound that is both beautiful and bluesy.

 Mally has recently secured Arts Council England - Develop Your Creative Practice funding for the next 12 months to work on collaborating with Andrew Wood (d), Joe Egan (g) and Rachael Johnson (p).
 This will involve developing further her theory, technical and composition skills.
 This follows a mentorship with the Women in Jazz https://www.womeninjazz.co.uk/ organisation to develop her story, brand and business skills.

 Mally’s original debut single ‘It’s Rare’ was released on 11th September 2020.

 ‘It’s Rare’ was produced and engineered by Andrew Wood, mixed and mastered by Sam Brown.
 Featuring Matt Ratcliffe (keys), Martyn Spencer (double bass) and Andrew Wood (drums).

 “The central theme of ‘It’s Rare’ is about staying true to yourself with all the pressures that life can throw at you.
 It explores several situations in which it is hard (rare) to stay true.
 The soundtrack to my journey.”

 She has been gigging live in the East Midlands for the last 4 years.
 Her highlights include Bras Not Bombs Festival 2019 at Rough Trade, Nottingham and Hockley Hustle 2018 at Peggy’s Skylight, Nottingham.
 She also has other regular Nottingham slots at the Pelican Club and Brigitte Bordeaux.